 • Technical and organizational safeguards against unauthorized access and leakage

-Industry guidance for AI Act compliance identifies robust data management and lineage as essential for meeting dataset quality and bias assessment requirements under Article 10.2Data and Data Governance - Guide Platforms that automate AI data flow documentation, generate AI DBOMs, and enforce policies are increasingly aligned with regulator expectations.
+Industry guidance for AI Act compliance identifies robust data management and lineage as essential for meeting dataset quality and bias assessment requirements under Article 10.[2]
+Platforms that automate AI data flow documentation, generate AI DBOMs, and enforce policies are increasingly aligned with regulator expectations.

 Architectural Patterns in Enterprise AI